jcbendernh/Databricks360/iac-adb-360/helpers/bicep/README.md

 ## 4. Deploy `rg-create.bicep`

 This file is used to create the required Azure resources.<BR>
-NOTE: Please chnage location to match your location used above in the parameters file.
+NOTE: Please change location to match your location used above in the parameters file.

 ```sh
 az deployment sub create --location <location> --template-file rg-create.bicep --parameters @azuredeploy.parameters.json